mrRachar/AElfi/README.md

 ##### Requirements

 - The Mako template engine: `pip3 install mako`
-- `AllowOveride` to be on for the AElfi folder
+- `AllowOveride` to be on for the entire project folder
 - That `mod_rewrite` is enabled:
 ```bash
 a2enmod rewrite